mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

   1. Go to **Administration** > **General configuration** > **Application links**.
   2. Select **Create link**.
   3. Select **External application**, and then choose **Incoming** as the direction.
-  4. The scope is ***Admin**.
+  4. The scope is **Admin**.
   5. Fill in the redirect URL: `https://gcs.office.com/v1.0/admin/oauth/callback`.

 ### 6. Rollout to limited audience

 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.
-To know more about limited rollout, click [here](./staged-rollout-for-graph-connectors.md).
+For more information, see [Staged rollout for Microsoft Graph connectors](./staged-rollout-for-graph-connectors.md).

-At this point, you are ready to create the connection for ServiceNow Knowledge.
-You can click on the "Create" button, and the Microsoft Graph connector starts indexing the page from your Confluence account.
+You can now create the connection for ServiceNow Knowledge.
+Click "Create" for the Confluence On-premises Microsoft Graph connector to index the page from your Confluence account.

 For other settings, like access permissions, data inclusion rules, schema, and crawl frequency.
 We set defaults based on what works best with Confluence data.
 The default values are as follows: